Skip to content

 • miles travelled;

-• receipts received; and
+• receipts; and

 • records of payments they may have made.

-When your employee uses their own vehicle for work purposes, you may pay for their fuel.
+When your employee uses their vehicle for work, you may pay for their fuel.
 This is known as Mileage Allowance Payments (MAPs).
 These payments only need to be reported to HMRC once they exceed an ‘approved amount’.
 This ‘approved amount’ relates to the total of all the MAPs you pay that employee, regardless of whether your employee uses multiple private vehicles to make their business journeys.

 To calculate the ‘approved amount’ for your employee, you must calculate the employee’s miles travelled per year for business and multiply that by the rate per mile of the vehicle.